Say you heard about Romania, it sparked your interest enough so as to start researching and you’re decided to give it a go.

 This city has always been at the forefront of Romanian urban development, but it got an international reputation once it became the European Capital of Culture in 2007.
-Since then, it has constantly been drawing the interest and catching the eyes of travelers to Romania.
+Since then, it has constantly been drawing interest and catching the eyes of travelers to Romania.

 If we’re talking about the general aspect, Sibiu is somewhat similar to Brasov.
-The picturesque former walled Saxon city still showcases the urban structure which was representative of fortified settlements which first appeared at the borders of the Transylvania province in the 12th century.
+The picturesque former walled Saxon city still showcases the urban structure which was representative of fortified settlements that first appeared at the borders of the Transylvania province in the 12th century.

-If we speak about history, it’s worth mentioning Sibiu was a city which heavily relied on craftsmen guilds to ensure economic stability.
+If we speak about history, it’s worth mentioning Sibiu was a city that heavily relied on craftsmen guilds to ensure economic stability.
 That explains why you might spot actual craftsmen working if you take a stroll along the walls of the former fortress.
 They’re dressed up in Saxon folk attire and they mainly use traditional tools and methods of working wood or metals.

 Besides seeing the artisans in action, there are a bunch of other sights worthy of passionate travelers’ attention.